GrigoryZakharov/todo_api/README.md

 ```
 ### Notes

-Make sure Docker and Docker Compose are installed.
+Frontend supports pagination and filtering tasks by status.

-Environment variables (like database credentials) should be set in a .env file if you add it later.
+Docker Compose handles both backend and frontend, plus PostgreSQL.

-This project is designed to be a clean, easy-to-understand portfolio example for Python backend development.
+Environment variables (e.g., database credentials) can be placed in .env if needed.

-For more information about FastAPI, visit FastAPI Docs
+Designed as a clean, portfolio-ready project for full-stack development.

 Requirements
 fastapi